Operation Slapstick: Background

 In May 1943, the Axis powers of Nazi Germany and Fascist Italy were defeated in the North African Campaign.
 Two months later, the Allied powers of Great Britain and the United States successfully launched their invasion of Sicily, codenamed Operation Husky.
 The island being completely occupied by the end of August, the Allies next turned their attention to the invasion of Italy.

-On 3 September 1943, the British Eighth Army, under the command of General Bernard Montgomery, crossed the Strait of Messina from Sicily and landed in Calabria during Operation Baytown to seize the ports of Reggio and San Giovanni.
+On 3 September 1943, the British Eighth Army, under the command of General Sir Bernard Montgomery, crossed the Strait of Messina from Sicily and landed in Calabria during Operation Baytown to seize the ports of Reggio and San Giovanni.
 The main invasion was planned for 9 September, with the U.S. Fifth Army, commanded by Lieutenant General Mark Clark, landing at Salerno on the western coast in Operation Avalanche, with Naples as their immediate objective.
 The Allies hoped that the invasion would persuade the Italian forces to surrender.
 If they did, the five Italian divisions in France and the twenty-nine in the Balkans would have to be replaced by German formations.
 Also, if the Germans then decided to continue the fight in Italy, they would have to redeploy some of their troops engaged on the Eastern Front or on occupation duties in France.

 During secret surrender negotiations with the Allies in early September, the Italian government offered to open the ports of Taranto and Brindisi on the eastern coast.
 German forces in that area were very weak and would be expected to withdraw rather than fight if the Allies landed there.
 General Dwight D. Eisenhower, the Supreme Allied Commander in the Mediterranean, quickly planned a third landing, codenamed Slapstick, to take advantage of the offer.

 Slapstick was in part an operation of deception, to divert German forces away from the main Allied landings at Salerno on the same day, while also attempting to capture Taranto and Brindisi intact.
 The main value of Taranto was its large port.
 Its seizure would, with the expected capture of Naples in the west by the Americans, give the Allies supply points on both Italian coasts.

 This military operation had a major political role, since the leaders of the government, including King Vittorio Emanuele III and his family, and Prime Minister Badoglio, fled from Rome to Brindisi after the surrender.
 Brindisi at the time was controlled only by the Italian Army, but its quick occupation by British troops secured the safety of the Italian leaders and allowed the declaration of war by Italy against Germany.